FeoLED/Recipe-Page-Challenge/README.md

 - Semantic HTML5 markup
 - Flexbox
 - Mobile-first workflow
-- Bunny Fonts
+- Fonts served by Bunny Fonts

 ### What I learned

-While working on this, I got to experience with the calc() function.
-A few days prior this project, I learned about various functions from CSS, and I tried to apply what I learned.
+While working on this, I got to experiment with the calc() function.
+A few days before starting this project, I learned about various CSS functions, and I tried to apply what I learned.
 I have to say is very convenient for responsive design.
-For example, on a screen over 900px wide, I applied to the main element:
+For example, for screens over 900px wide, I applied the following to the main element:

 ```css
 .main{
     width:calc(1vh*40);
 }
 ```
-That way the elements adapt to the screen or navigator window.
+This allows the element to adapt to the size of the screen or browser window.

 Another thing I learned, or more like "revisited" was the position property.
 While working on the mobile layout, I had to exempt the image (img) element from the padding from its main parent.
-I tried different approaches.
-From changing the width (which worked just a little) to play with negative margins and paddings.
+I tried different approaches, from changing the width (which worked somewhat) to playing with negative margins and padding.
-The final solution was to apply position relative to both main and image, then I had to change the image's width so it covered for the main's padding:
+The final solution was to apply  position: relative; to both the main and the img element.
+I then changed the image's width to account for the padding on its parent container:

 ```css
 .picture{